fish-shell/fish-shell/sphinx_doc_src/cmds/argparse.rst

 The following ``argparse`` options are available.
 They must appear before all OPTION_SPECs:

-- ``-n`` or ``--name`` is the command name to insert into any error messages.
-If you don't provide this value ``argparse`` will be used.
+- ``-n`` or ``--name`` is the command name for use in error messages.
+By default the current function name will be used, or `argparse` if run outside of a function.

-- ``-x`` or ``--exclusive`` should be followed by a comma separated list of short of long options that are mutually exclusive.
-You can use this option more than once to define multiple sets of mutually exclusive options.
+- ``-x`` or ``--exclusive`` should be followed by a comma separated list of short or long options that are mutually exclusive.
+You can use this more than once to define multiple sets of mutually exclusive options.

 - ``-N`` or ``--min-args`` is followed by an integer that defines the minimum number of acceptable non-option arguments.
 The default is zero.